header 1200

 The Washington Proof of Citizenship Initiative clearly violates NVRA

-• By reason of a change in the residence of the registrant.
+#5 By reason of a change in residence.

 Even without all of the federal court rulings, it is obvious that no voter in Washington can be removed from the voter rolls because they do not have an enhanced Drivers License.
 They can only be removed when they ask to be removed, when they commit a crime, when they have a mental problem, when they move or when they die.
 There are no other exceptions.